jrnold/acw_battle_data/data/sources.md

-# Sources
+# Notes on Data Sources

+Some notes on what is available in some of the major sources of Civil War data:

 - Thomas L. Livermore, *Number and Losses in the Civil War in America 1861-65*, 1900, Houghton, Mifflin and Company, Boston.
-[Google books](https://books.google.com/books?id=jthCAAAAIAAJ).
+[Google books](https://books.google.com/books?id=jthCAAAAIAAJ), [Internet Archive](https://archive.org/details/numberlossesinci00live)
 - Fredick Henry Dyer, *A compendium of the War of the Rebellion, Volume 1*, 1908, Dyer Publishing Company.
+[Google Books](https://books.google.com/books?id=OBkNAQAAMAAJ), [Internet Archive](https://archive.org/details/bub_gb_OBkNAQAAMAAJ).
 - William F. Fox, *Regimental Losses In the American Civil War 1861-1865: A Treatise On the Extent and Nature of the Mortuary Losses in the Union Regiments.
 With Full and Exhaustive Statistics Compiled From The Official Records On File in The State Military Bureaus And At Washington*, Albany: Albany Publishing Company, 1889.
-- Phisterer
+[Internet Archive](https://archive.org/details/bub_gb_OBkNAQAAMAAJ)
+- Phisterer, *Statistical record of the armies of the United States*, [Google Books](https://books.google.com/books?id=cVNHr_nnLlYC), [Interet Archive](https://archive.org/details/statisticalrecor00phisuoft)

+## Sources

-# Dyer, Compendium of the War of the Rebellion
+### Dyer, Compendium of the War of the Rebellion

 All data in Dyer is for Union forces only.

 - Tables